-When you’re looking to sell your home, discovering structural issues can be a huge blow.
-It’s also pretty easy for these sorts of issues to go unnoticed, as they’re typically much harder to see.
+When you’re looking to sell your house, structural problems can be a huge cost.
+It’s also pretty easy for these sorts of issues to go unnoticed, as they’re typically much harder to find.
 But they affect the overall integrity of your home and can be a real headache to mitigate.

-In Florida specifically, a number of factors can contribute to structural damage.
-The tropical weather conditions can lead to both porous soil and excessive moisture within the home itself.
+In Florida specifically, a number of factors can contribute to house structural problems.
+The major tropical weather conditions can lead to both porous soil and excessive moisture within the home itself.
 Many of the buildings across the state were built decades ago, so the natural aging of materials also comes into play.
-The abundance of insects in the area can also leave structures vulnerable to damage.
+The abundance of insects in the area can also leave new structures vulnerable to damage.

 If you’re looking to sell a house with structural issues, you have your work cut out for you, but it’s not impossible.
 First, you need to evaluate your home and identify the root of the problem.
 The following are the three most common structural problems found in Florida homes.

-This is perhaps the mother of all structural issues, as it involves damage to the base upon which your house sits.
-It’s not unheard of for homeowners to be completely unaware of foundation issues until the time comes for a potential buyer to do inspections.
+Foundation problems in houses is perhaps the mother of all structural issues, as it involves damage to the base upon which your house sits.
+It’s not unheard of for homeowners to be completely unaware of foundation issues before a potential buyer wants to inspect.

 Once you’re in that situation, you could be on the hook for costly repairs or risk losing the deal.
-The biggest telltale signs of foundation issues are things like cracks in the walls, spots where the molding doesn’t meet the ceiling, doors that don’t quite fit in their frames, and uneven floors.
+The biggest telltale signs of foundation issues are things like cracks in the walls, spots where the molding doesn’t meet the ceiling, doors that don’t quite fit in their frames, and an uneven floor.
+In Florida, house foundation issues are even more important because of the potential for extreme weather

 2. Compromised Siding